 The bill would add a new chapter (Chapter XXVa) to the Michigan Penal Code, creating a state racketeering law analogous to the federal Racketeering Influence and Corrupt Organizations (RICO) law.
 The bill would prohibit engaging in certain behaviors involving a "pattern of racketeering activity," meaning at least two instances of specified criminal acts for financial gain, at least one of which occurred after the bill took effect, with the last act occurring within ten years after the commission of any prior incident (excluding any period of imprisonment).
-The bill would: specify prohibited acts; establish criminal penalties (including criminal forfeiture of racketeering-related property); provide for civil in rem seizure, forfeiture, and disposal of racketeering-related property (under provisions paralleling those in effect for civil forfeiture of other crime-connected property); and, under certain circumstances, authorize prosecutors to compel testimony and evidence in connection with racketeering investigations.
+The bill would: specify prohibited acts; establish criminal penalties (including criminal forfeiture of racketeering-related property); provide for civil in rem seizure, forfeiture, and disposal of racketeering-related property (under provisions paralleling those in effect for civil forfeiture of other crime-related property); and, under circumstances, authorize prosecutors to compel testimony and evidence in connection with racketeering investigations.
+A county prosecutor could petition the attorney general for authority to proceed under the bill.
+The bill would take effect April 1, 1996.
 A more detailed explanation follows.

 Racketeering.
-"Racketeering" would be committing, attempting, conspiring to commit, aiding or abetting, or soliciting or coercing a person to commit for financial gain any of a number of specified offenses, including the following: felony cigarette tax offenses (Note: with regard to cigarette tax offenses, the bill refers to a section of law repealed May 1, 1994); felony controlled substances or anabolic steroid offenses; felony welfare fraud; Medicaid fraud; restraint of trade; securities fraud; display or dissemination of obscene matter to minors; arson; various offenses concerning bank bonds, bills, and notes; bribery; jury tampering; child pornography; felony credit card or bank card fraud; embezzlement; felony violations of penal code provisions regarding bombs and explosives; extortion; felony false pretenses; felony forgery or counterfeiting; securities fraud; gambling; murder; violation of penal code provisions on horse racing; kidnapping; felony larceny; perjury and subornation of perjury; money laundering; prostitution; robbery; felony violations involving stolen property; and obscenity.
+"Racketeering" would be committing, attempting, conspiring to commit, aiding or abetting, or soliciting or coercing a person to commit for financial gain any of a number of specified offenses that were chargeable or indictable, including the following: felony cigarette tax offenses; felonious disposal of hazardous waste; felony controlled substances or anabolic steroid offenses; felony welfare fraud; Medicaid fraud; securities fraud; display or dissemination of obscene matter to minors; felony arson offenses; various offenses concerning bank bonds, bills, and notes; bribery; jury tampering; child pornography; felony credit card or bank card fraud; felony embezzlement offenses; felony violations of penal code provisions regarding bombs and explosives; extortion; felony false pretenses; felony forgery or counterfeiting; securities fraud; gambling; murder; violation of penal code provisions on horse racing; kidnapping; felony larceny; perjury and subornation of perjury; money laundering; prostitution; felonious possession, sale or use of a firearm or dangerous weapon; robbery; felony violations involving stolen property; obscenity; breaking and entering or home invasion; illegal use, transfer, acquisition, possession, or alteration of food stamps, coupons or access devices; offenses which are violations of the law of the United States or of another state which are substantially similar to those crimes listed previously; and offenses which constitute racketeering activity under the federal racketeering law.